Rich Text Format: Character encoding

-A standard RTF file can only consist of 7-bit ASCII characters, but can use escape sequences to encode other characters.
+Escape sequences are used to encode code units outside the 7-bit ASCII range.
 The two character escapes are code page escapes and, starting with RTF 1.5, Unicode escapes.
 In a code page escape, two hexadecimal digits following a backslash and typewriter apostrophe denote a character taken from a Windows code page.
 For example, if the code page is set to Windows-1256, the sequence \'c8 will encode the Arabic letter bāʼ ب.
 It is also possible to specify a "Character Set" in the preamble of the RTF document and associate it to a header.
 For example, the preamble has the text \f3\fnil\fcharset128, then, in the body of the document, the text \f3\'bd\'f0 will represent the code point 0xbd 0xf0 from the Character Set 128 (which corresponds to the Shift-JIS code page), which encodes "金".